CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ## Change image display properties and paint library match structure

 The 'structure_graph_alt.xgmml' file contains some pre-set elements to aid structure display.
-Nodes possesing a structure are empty squares.
+Nodes possessing a structure are empty squares.
 Node borders are either green (spectral library match) or blue (in silico prediction).
 In silico predictions can be a combination of MetFrag, Fusion and Consensus.
 Browsing the 'Table Panel' is possible to inspect which scoring method has structures available in the columns MetFrag/Fusion/ConsensusSMILES.
 To use one of these columns to display the structures we have first to change the properties of ChemViz, by doing:

 ![library_smiles](img/nap/set_spectral_library_smiles.gif)